runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

 # Inter-Transactional Properties of Dexter Contract

-We formulate and prove safety properties of Dexter over _the sequence of arbitrary transactions_.
+We formulate and prove safety properties of Dexter over _any sequence of arbitrary transactions_.

 ## Faithfulness of State Variables